 The only downfall was that this plugin install slowed gvSIG.
-Despite the kinks that needs to be ironed out, overall NavTable is a neat idea.
+Despite the kinks that need to be ironed out, overall NavTable is a neat idea.

 Large organizations are using spatial data infrastructure systems to manage their geospatial.
 The open source solution that gvSIG provides to overcome this obstacle is gvSIG Online.

 Data can be shared in the cloud.
-Powerful administration tools are interoperable and is an integral solutions to large organizations.
-All the components are available for that integration of IDE in open source software.
+Powerful administration tools are interoperable and are integral solutions to large organizations.
+All the components are available for the integration of IDE in open source software.

 Some of the highlights of gvSIG software include: